 Medicenna Therapeutics Corp. ("Medicenna" or the "Company") was incorporated as A2 Acquisition Corp. ("A2") under the Alberta Business Corporations Act on February 2, 2015 and was classified as a Capital Pool Corporation ("CPC") as defined in Policy 2.4 of the TSX Venture Exchange Inc. (the "Exchange") Corporate Finance Manual.
 On March 1, 2017, the Company completed a qualifying transaction with Medicenna Therapeutics Inc. ("MTI.") and the name of the Company was changed to Medicenna Therapeutics Corp. (the "Transaction").
 MTI has been identified for accounting purposes as the acquirer, and accordingly the entity is considered to be a continuation of MTI and the net assets of A2 at the date of the Transaction are deemed to have been acquired by MTI.
 These consolidated financial statements include the results of operations of Medicenna from March 1, 2017.
-On August 2, 2017 Medicenna graduated to the main board of the Toronto Stock Exchange and on October 18, 2017 Medicenna was listed on the OTCQX International ("OTCQX").
+On August 2, 2017 Medicenna graduated to the main board of the Toronto Stock Exchange.
 On November 13, 2017, Medicenna continued under the Canadian Business Corporations Act.